 The e-commerce business facilitation hub will serve as a central point of information on how enterprises can engage in and benefit from e-commerce.
 It will offer an online portal with relevant information on how to start an online business, highlighting different options depending on the type of goods or services that the enterprise will be offering.
 The portal will provide easy access to valuable resources, such as established marketplaces, legal information, advisory services and more.
 It will serve as a gateway for entrepreneurs and SMEs to access relevant government authorities, as well as training programs.
 Potential partners would include TDAP, SMEDA, Pakistan Post, Easy Paisa, Visa, Google and Incubation centers such as Plan 9.
-Main components of the initiative are (a) construction of the e-commerce hub platform and the development of relevant resources needed to support aspiring entrepreneurs as well as existing SMEs interested in expanding online, and will also serve as a location where e-commerce service providers such as logistics, banks and export authorities can provide information to SMEs; (b) development and provision of trainings; (c) development of entrepreneurship diagnostic tools for start-up companies and (d) Online platform for economic empowerment of women entrepreneurs and exporters (WEXNET) by MoC in collaboration with Emerging Pakistan Initiative.
+Main components of the initiative are (a) construction of the e-commerce hub platform and the development of relevant resources needed to support aspiring entrepreneurs as well as existing SMEs interested in expanding online, and will also serve as a location where e-commerce service providers such as logistics, banks and export authorities can provide information to SMEs; (b) development and provision of trainings; and (c) development of entrepreneurship diagnostic tools for start-up companies.